Candace Jones: Personal life

-After her career in ice-skating ended, Jones studied medicine, graduating with a degree in medicine at McGill University in Montreal in 1985.
+After her career in ice skating ended, Jones studied medicine, graduating with a degree in medicine at McGill University in Montreal in 1985.
 She did a residency in family medicine at Queen's University in Kingston until 1987.
 She worked in Sharbot Lake until the early 1990s, when she moved to Colchester, Vermont in the United States where she practiced family medicine at the University of Vermont and the Fletcher Allen Health Centre.

-Candace and Don have two children, Jesse and Mat.
+Jones and Fraser have two children, Jesse and Mat.
 Jesse is a tattoo artist, while Mat is a former weightlifter and a multiple CrossFit Games champion.